 What are the key statistics about anal cancer?

-The number of new anal cancer cases has been on the rise for many years.
+The number of new anal cancer cases has been rising for many years.
 Anal cancer is rare in people younger than 35 and is found mainly in older adults, with an average age being in the early 60s.

 The risk of being diagnosed with anal cancer during one’s lifetime is about 1 in 500.
 The risk is slightly higher in women than in men.
 The risk is also higher in people with certain risk factors for anal cancer.